 4. Dig up the Chives: Use a shovel or digging fork to loosen the soil around the clump.
 Push the blade into the ground and work it around the cluster using a back and forth action to release the roots from the soil.
 Work the shovel into the ground beneath the cluster and pull back to lift the plant from underneath.

 5. Divide the Cluster: Lay the cluster on its side.
 Often times, it will break apart on its own.
-Separate small clumps of bulbets in clusters of around 8-10 plants.
+Separate small clumps of small bulbs in clusters of around 8-10 plants.
 This may take some effort if the roots are dense.
-Discard any bulbets that become damaged around the edges of the cluster.
+Discard any bulbs that become damaged around the edges of the cluster.

 6. Replant the Divisions: Replant your chive divisions into your prepared pots about 1/2-inch deeper than they grew before.
 Hold the foliage upright as you fill in the sides of the pot with potting mix.
 Use your fingers to work the potting mix down the sides of the pot.
 Press gently to eliminate air pockets without compacting the soil.
 Transplant remaining clumps to the prepared holes in your garden setting the crown about 1/2-inches below the soil surface.